SebastianUA/terraform/aws/examples/vpc_endpoint/README.md

-# Work with AWS VPC_ENDPOINT via terraform
+# Work with VPC_ENDPOINT via terraform

 A terraform module for making VPC_ENDPOINT.